While it’s true that New Year’s resolutions have lost their flavor, the start of a new year is the perfect opportunity to turn over a new leaf.

 Consider the time and resources you have available to help you achieve your goals and plan accordingly.

-For instance, you may need to hire a personal trainer to help you get started on your fitness journey.
+For instance, Back on Track suggests you may need to hire a personal trainer to help you get started on your fitness journey.

 Once a week, review your goals and make adjustments if necessary.